 You Don’t Have Enough Income

 If your personal loan income criteria is not sufficient, the chances of you getting your personal loan approved is going to be slim to none.
 Lenders have to be sure that you have the ability to pay back.
 If you are really in dire straights, you may want to consider working more than one job.
 This will bring your income level up.

 Your Credit Score Is Low And Stays Low

 If your credit score is low, the best thing you can do is to commit to doing everything to increase it.
 Even if this is done is a slow progression.
 It still places you in a much better position because it shows that you are at least working on improving your score.
-There are many people out there who will get their credit score up to a 600 then they sit back.
-More of than not it is because they think they are home free.
+There are many people out there who will get their credit score up to a 600 and then they sit back.
+More often than not it is because they think they are home free.
 The worst thing you can do if your credit score is below 720 is to let it stay at the same level for extended periods of time.
 Concentrate on improving your credit score little by little and you will find you have a better chance of getting approved for your personal loan.